a-riveragonzalez/a-riveragonzalez/README.md

 :computer: I'm a junior full stack web developer

-:coffee: I’m looking to collaborate on fun and useful applications with an intuitive, user friendly interface
+:coffee: I’m looking to collaborate on fun and useful applications with intuitive, user friendly interfaces

 :space_invader: Fun fact: I can solve a Rubiks Cube in under 40 seconds